kormart/moist-berry/README.md

 To do list
 - [ ] Risk that pump 1 isn't powerful enough to drive water through nozzles.
 Mitigated by using Pump 0 directly.
 - [ ] Choose watering algorithm using serial write of a "mode number" from R-Pi to Arduino.
 Almost done.
 - [ ] Webcam for visual monitoring.
-Problems with stability of Webcom USB connection to Motion server; tried turning off stuff and chaing port numbers.
+Using fswebcam after problems with Motion.
 - [ ] Monitoring functions

 Modes: 5: Water once per day, 6: Water 1 minute every 10 minutes, 7: Water using level 1 switch